 It must be understood that the energy of space received by the earth and the energy of the earth emitted to space are equal on average, otherwise, the temperature of the earth would change in one direction permanently, towards always colder or worms always hotter.
 If the average exchange of energy with space is not zero, this leads to storage or de-storage of energy from the earth.
 This change can result in a change in the temperature of the atmosphere.

 Greenhouse gases are gaseous components of the atmosphere that contribute to the greenhouse effect.

-The main greenhouse gases are water vapor, carbon dioxide (CO2), methane (CH4), nitrous oxide (or nitrous oxide, of formula N2O) and ozone (O3) .
+The main greenhouse gases are water vapor, carbon dioxide (CO2), methane (CH4), nitrous oxide (or nitrous oxide, with the formula N2O) and ozone (O3) .

 Industrial greenhouse gases include heavy halocarbons (chlorinated fluorocarbons including CFCs, HCFC-22 molecules such as freon and perfluoromethane) and sulfur hexafluoride (SF6).

 Ozone (O3): 2%